Eva-Kuk/unique-wings/README.md

     - Add the user to the group just created
     - Click next and create a user
 5. Download the ``.csv` containing the access key and secret access key.
-    - The .csv file is onlu available once and cannot be downloaded again
+    - The .csv file is only available once and cannot be downloaded again
 ### **Connecting Heroku to AWS S3**
 1. Install boto3 and django-storages and freeze your requirements
 2. Add the values from the .csv you downloaded to the Heroku configvars